Frans Andriessen: European Commissioner

-At the start of 1989, Andriessen took the external relations portfolio.
+Starting on 6 January 1989, Andriessen took the External Relations and Trade portfolio.
 The Uruguay Round of GATT talks was at the top of his agenda; as a free-trader he saw a faint hope of breaking the deadlock with America.
 He began by warning Japan that unless it opened its markets, the EC might refuse it licences for banking in Europe.
 He also told Britain that if it did not want to engage fully with Europe it could go back to the European Free Trade Association (EFTA).

 The fall of the Berlin Wall that autumn gave Andriessen new priorities.
 He proposed a "European Economic Space", enabling EFTA countries to participate in the single market, while opening the door to countries to the East.
 Within months, he was suggesting affiliate membership of the EC for former Communist satellites.
 France distrusted this, but the strategy was carried through, after a scare over whether Romania’s post-Ceaucescu government would allow fair elections.

-Andriessen’s final two years in Brussels were dominated by the GATT talks.
+Andriessen's final two years in Brussels were dominated by the GATT talks.
 By 1992 he was claiming that the dispute now hinged on "a couple of million tons of European grain".
 But that summer he accused America of "harassing" European steel producers for alleged dumping; then France demanded fresh concessions for its farmers.
 EC-US talks, with Andriessen and Leon Brittan leading for Europe, made no headway.
 Then farm subsidy negotiations collapsed, with the outgoing Bush administration blaming Europe; Andriessen promised "countermeasures".
-Ireland’s Agriculture Commissioner Ray McSharry resigned, accusing Delors of going behind his back to sabotage an agreement.
+Ireland's Agriculture Commissioner Ray McSharry resigned, accusing Delors of going behind his back to sabotage an agreement.
 Delors faced mutiny from commissioners led by Andriessen and Brittan, who resolved to outvote him on GATT, if necessary forcing his resignation.
 He backed off, and McSharry returned.

 On 20 November 1992, Andriessen and his fellow negotiators finally concluded the GATT agreement on agriculture; the Commission ratified it despite French resistance.
 Andriessen left Brussels at the turn of the year confident that a full agreement ranging from textiles to intellectual property could be achieved – as it was, enabling the WTO to come into being.